 Consider using a professional removals company

 You might be tempted to do everything yourself to save money, but hiring a removals company to help will take a lot of stress out of moving day.
 If you do choose to go down this route, ensure you select a professional company with a good reputation.
-You want to be able to trust anyone who is handling your belongings, so it’s important that you opt for workers who are experienced and trustworthy.
+You want to be able to trust someone who is handling your belongings, so it’s important that you opt for workers who are experienced and trustworthy.

-A professional moving company like Pickfords offer a packing service and even provide a dedicated move co-ordinator who will deal with any queries or requests you might have.
+A professional moving company like Pickfords offer a packing service and even provide a dedicated Move Coordinator who will deal with any queries or requests you might have.
 Having this kind of support during your move is sure to help put your mind at rest, and you’ll have an easier experience.

 Create an important documents box

-Put aside a box where you can store all of these pieces and ensure it is kept in a safe place.
+Put aside a box where you can store all of these documents and ensure it is kept in a safe place.
 It’s also wise to create or obtain electronic copies of all important documents, so you’ll always have back-ups.

-Pack a moving-day survival kit
+Pack a moving day survival kit

-It’s a good idea to put together a moving-day survival kit for you and your family.
+It’s a good idea to put together a moving day survival kit for you and your family.
 This should contain all of the essentials you’ll need during your move, as well as in the few days that follow.
 Most of your things will be packed away by this point, so keeping vital things to one side will ensure you’re never stuck without something you need.
 Plus, you won’t have to unpack all of your boxes as soon as you’re in your new place – you’ll have time to get organised at your own pace without having to rummage through all of your belongings to find toilet paper or bin liners.
 You can find an extensive list of the things you’ll need over at MoneySuperMarket.com.